What do you do when you think you should rest?

 I’ve used to always rest right that day.

 If I felt a little dizzy, I gave myself permission to stop working on projects or to stop working out and rested for a day.
-Normally, on the following day, I felt fine and I applauded myself for taking a rest so early and thus avoiding to fall ill or risking injury.
+Normally, on the following day, I felt fine and I applauded myself for taking a rest so early and thus avoiding falling ill or risking injury.

 This changed after I listened to Jocko Willink’s “Quitter Instinct”-Video on YouTube.
 His main point is this: if you quit, quit for a proper reason, not out of instinct, or because whatever you do is uncomfortable.